-It's Complicated Discovering intimacy BY: Troy Murphy | May 2016
+BY: Troy Murphy | May 2016

-Because relationships are so important to well-being, they magnify emotions.
-Relationships generate intense joy and fear; security and anger.
-Interdependence creates new vulnerability.
-We trust a partner with our well-being.
-Whether in our out of a relationship, we work to develop a greater sense of self; but loss of an intimate partner is painful.
-Our emotional well-being is closely tied to relationship fulfillment.
+Because relationships are essential to well-being, our bodies carefully measure signals and react, magnifying emotions—joys sorrows, anxieties and anger.
+Interdependence, relying on each other, creates new vulnerability.
+We must trust a partner with our well-being—at least some of it.
+The loss of an intimate partner is painful.
+Our emotional well-being is closely tied to that relationship for fulfillment.

 “If your heart is a volcano, how shall you expect flowers to bloom?” ~Khalil Gibran